You are here

 To help better support students in Colorado who are English language learners, the State Board of Education adopted new rules in June 2018 requiring educators with elementary, math, science, social studies and English language arts (and any middle-level) endorsements to complete Culturally and Linguistically Diverse (CLD) Education training or professional development (PD).

-Educators holding these endorsements on a professional license must meet the new licensing requirement at the time of renewal on or after Sept.
-1, 2028.
+Educators holding these endorsements on a professional license that expires on or after Sept.
+1, 2025 must meet this requirement at the time of renewal.

 What is the English Learner PD requirement